Skip to content

 Does Maryland have a local income tax?

 Yes.
-Maryland has 24 local jurisdictions (23 counties plus Baltimore City), each charging a piggyback income tax of 2.25% to 3.20% on top of state income tax.
+Maryland has 24 local jurisdictions (23 counties plus Baltimore City), each charging a piggyback income tax of 2.25% to 3.30% on top of state income tax.
+The maximum county rate rose from 3.20% to 3.30% for tax years beginning after 31 December 2025; Kent and Dorchester counties are at the 3.30% ceiling for 2026.
 Employers withhold both together on the same paycheck.
 The county rate is based on where the employee lives, not where they work.